decodevector/dv-old-website/join.md

 If this happens to be the first page you're reading on this website, you may consider reading [about DV](/about/) before going further.

-To be able to help you with starting TCS, it is essential that you come with the following prerequisites.
+To be able to help you with starting TCS, it is essential that you come with the following <span title="What I tell you three times is true. - Lewis Caroll, The Hunting of the Snark.">prerequisites</span>.
 Apart from these, you're expected to have inclination for Mathematics and self-motivated to put in efforts at DV.

 ### Prerequisites
 * Elementary Mathematics